 Draw some quadrilaterals on a 9-point circle and work out the angles.
 Is there a theorem?

 You are only given the three midpoints of the sides of a triangle.
 How can you construct the original triangle?

 Why does this fold create an angle of sixty degrees?

-A collection of short Stage 4 problems on geometrical reasoning.
+A collection of short problems on Angles, Polygons and Geometrical Proof.

 Is it possible to find the angles in this rather special isosceles triangle?